Spotlight (Xiao Zhan song)

-"Spotlight" (Note: Also translated "Spot Light", "Spot of Light", "Light Spot", "Light", "Guang Dian", or "Made to Love"; 光点 (光點).) is a single by Chinese recording artist Xiao Zhan.
+"Made to Love", also known as "Spotlight", is a single by Chinese recording artist Xiao Zhan.
 It was released on April 25, 2020, as a digital download and was seen as Xiao Zhan's response to the boycott against him on the Chinese internet.
-As a result, at the same time that "Spotlight" became an extremely successful single, it received polarized reviews online.
+As a result, at the same time that "Made to Love" became an extremely successful single, it received polarized reviews online.
 Selling more than 25 million copies in the first two days after its release, the single was one of the most streamed songs of 2020 and broke the Guinness World Record for the fastest-selling digital track in China.

 Production and release

-"Spotlight" is Xiao Zhan's first R&B song.
+"Made to Love" is Xiao Zhan's first R&B song.
 Its lyrics are in Chinese and English, and its production involved people from North America, Northern Europe, Spain, and the Netherlands.
 In addition to performing the song, Xiao Zhan also created the cover art.
 Xiao Zhan explained the abstract painting as follows: "Veins and arteries are connected in the heart, blue lines and red lines crisscross to form the shape of love, and light starts from love."

 The single did not have a publicity campaign before its release.
 At midnight on April 25, 2020, Xiao Zhan updated his Weibo, shared the single's cover art, and wrote: "I'll bear everything that has happened in mind.
 Thanks for all the well-intentioned criticism and corrections.
 Growing on the way."
 Accompanying this announcement, he also changed his Weibo profile picture, which he had been using for four years, to a picture of the single's cover art.
-Soon afterwards, Xiao Zhan's studio released the new song "Spotlight".
+Soon afterwards, Xiao Zhan's studio released the new song "Made to Love".
 The song became available for download on Tencent Music's services QQ Music, KuGou, and Kuwo.

 The song was seen as a response to the Boycott against Xiao Zhan Incident.